-In May 2005, we completed an initial public offering (the "Initial Common Stock Offering").
-Prior to the consummation of the Initial Common Stock Offering, we, among other things, renamed all of our outstanding shares of Class A Common Stock as common stock and authorized an approximately 1,139 for 1 split of our common stock.
-We contributed the net proceeds from the Initial Common Stock Offering of \$517 million to Holdings as an equity capital contribution.
-Holdings used all of such funds and approximately \$57 million of cash received through dividends from Acquisition Corp. to redeem all outstanding Holdings Floating Rate Notes, all outstanding Holdings PIK Notes and 35% of the aggregate principal amount of the outstanding Holdings Discount Notes, including redemption premiums and interest obligations through the date of redemption.
+In May 2005, Parent completed an initial public offering of its common stock.
+Prior to the consummation of the Initial Common Stock Offering, Parent, among other things, renamed all of its outstanding shares of Class A Common Stock as common stock and authorized an approximately 1,139 for 1 split of it's common stock.
+Parent contributed the net proceeds from the Initial Common Stock Offering of \$517 million to Holdings as an equity capital contribution.
+Holdings used all of such funds and approximately \$57 million of cash received through dividends from us to redeem all outstanding Holdings Floating Rate Notes, all outstanding Holdings PIK Notes and 35% of the aggregate principal amount of the outstanding Holdings Discount Notes, including redemption premiums and interest obligations through the date of redemption.